Here are tips and tricks on how to make the best coconut cream poke cake.

 - 2 tablespoons milk

 - Preheat oven to 350.

 - Blend cake mix, 4 eggs, ½ cup sour cream, and 1 cup milk.
 Beat with a mixer for 30 seconds, slowly adding in ⅔ cup melted butter.
 Then on medium speed for 2 minutes.

 - Immediately poke holes with fork.

 - Shake 15 ounce can cream of coconut really good, then open can.

 - Pour and spread cream of coconut over the entire sheet cake.

 - Cover and refrigerate 1 hour to completely cool.

-- Spread evenly on cold cake.
+- Spread frosting evenly on cold cake.

-- Evenly top with shredded coconut.
+- Evenly top frosting with 8 ounces shredded coconut.